Summary

 Common Marmoset | Callithrix jacchus (with video)

-- The common marmoset is a highly social animal, forming family units of 2-15 individuals.
+• The common marmoset is a highly social animal that forms family units of 2-15 individuals.

-- They are highly territorial animals, marking their homes with the scents from their scrotal glands all over their home trees.
+• They are highly territorial animals, marking their homes with scents from their scrotal glands on all their home trees.

 Nyala | Tragelaphus angasii